The Archetype Crucible

 not the lives of ordinary people.
 To a bureaucrat, soldiers were expendable, and

-flexed his muscles, the bite of the leather cords restored his professionalism
+the leather cords restored his professionalism in an instant.

 “Stand still.
 I will untie you.”
 The man behind him said.